Self esteem is the same everywhere, right? So why does this page discuss global self esteem?

 Men and Women

-Self esteem appears in most research to be higher in men than women globally and again this seems to be quite consistent.
+Global self esteem appears in most research to be higher in men than women and this seems to be quite consistent.
 The reason is not clear but their are various opinions such as biological or social reasons.
 In most societies men have a higher responsibility and social standing even today, though this may be changing as women become more equal to men in all fields.
 Read more about this on apa.org

 In academic settings there is much evidence to show that worldwide girls lack confidence in themselves which is especially true in Science and Maths.
 This lack of confidence means that girls do not succeed academically in these important subjects.
 It is not because of ability, just further proof that self esteem is an important driver for success in life.
 This is something that psychologists and those in education need to address as the contribution of women in business and science should be encouraged.